izgzhen/bbq-sg/README.md

 Although this is the workflow I designed the `BBQ-SG` with in mind, but you are free to choose another style.
 Happy blogging :)

-## Tickets
-* Cache system
-* The size of picture should be limited ...
-* Developer mode -- More convenient administration of resource loading path
-* The encoding of HTML sucks...maybe we need to replace the `%` with `-` so it is more legal
-* bench info in DEBUG mode
-* fix the $LaTeX$ formulas

-## FUTURE
-+ Revision history by analyzing git commits

 ## Structure
 You can think there are five abstract layers: